halworsen/grug/README.md

 ## Adding commands

-Grug commands are sequential steps of *actions*.
-Once a command is invoked, Grug will sequentially perform the steps according to the command configuration.
+Grug commands are sequential steps of *actions* or *conditionals* called action sequences.
+Once a command is invoked, Grug will sequentially perform the steps in the action sequence defined by the command configuration.
 If an action returns a value, it may be named and stored for later use.
 User arguments to the command can also be supplied as action arguments.
+For conditionals, two action sequences can be specified to determine behavior.
 For example:

 ```yaml
 name: "Calculator" # Command name